izivkov/CasioGShockSmartSync/README.md

 This screen allows you to set up the watch's settings.
 You can auto prefill the values using information from your phone.

 ## Where are my World Cities?
 Using the app to manually swap between Home Time and Workd Time is a bit silly.
 Your phone already knows where you are.
-When setting time, this app will also set the Home Time, Timezone and DST to your current location, and you are good to go.
+When setting time, this app will also set the Home Time, Timezone and DST to your current location.
+So when traveling to another timezone, set time and you are good to go.

 ## Build Your Own App
 For those who want to build their own Android app for interfacing with the G-Shock 5000/5600 watches, I have also created an API (library) project [here](https://github.com/izivkov/GShockAPI).